Notifications#

 object defines members that are populated only for specific notification and event types.
 These members provide contextual information about the notification.

-The table below list the available payload members of NotificationEvent
+The table below lists the available payload members of NotificationEvent

 Member Field |